 Google Pixel 3 and 3 XL

-The OnePlus 6 may not be the most popular handset on this list, but the manufacturer definitely has built its own cult-like following when it comes to their devices.
+The OnePlus 6T may not be the most popular handset on this list, but the manufacturer definitely has built its own cult-like following when it comes to their devices.
 Simply put, OnePlus phones are easily some of the best value offerings you can find in mobile.
 Often times hundreds of dollars cheaper than competing flagships, OnePlus phones offer top-of-the-line performance with the highest-end processors, loads of RAM, and a streamlined software experience, but very little in terms of compromise.

-For instance, OnePlus 6 comes equipped with a large, 6.28-inch AMOLED display.
-Colors are vibrant, the resolution is crisp, and the edge-to-edge display has a familiar notch that’s actually smaller than what you’ll find on the latest iPhone.
-Inside, the OnePlus 6 is powered by a Snapdragon 845 processor (same as the Galaxy S9), and comes in two storage/RAM configurations: 64GB + 6GB RAM, or 256GB + 8GB RAM.
+For instance, OnePlus 6T comes equipped with a large, 6.41-inch Optic AMOLED display with an in-screen fingerprint sensor.
+Colors are vibrant, the resolution is crisp, and the edge-to-edge display has a smaller “tear drop” notch than what you’d find on the latest iPhones.
+Inside, the OnePlus 6T is powered by a Snapdragon 845 processor (same as the Galaxy S9), and comes in different storage/RAM configurations: 128GB + 6GB and 8GB RAM, or 256GB + 8GB RAM.
 You’ll also find a headphone jack, dual cameras on the back (16MP + 20MP), and extremely fast charging (60% battery in only 35 minutes).

 So what’s missing?
-The OnePlus 6 doesn’t have an IP water resistance rating for one (although the phone can survive a splash in water), or wireless charging.
-If those don’t sound like a huge deal to you, you’re looking at a cheap phone that will provide you with years of unrivaled performance.
-OnePlus 6 prices start at $245 on Swappa and while it’s one of the pricier phones on this list, it’s still a tremendous value.
+The OnePlus 6T doesn’t have an IP water resistance rating for one (although the phone can survive a splash in water), or wireless charging.
+OnePlus 6T prices start at $199 on Swappa and if you’re looking for a cheap phone that will provide you with years of unparalleled performance, the phone is a tremendous value.

 Samsung Galaxy Note 8

 Your hardest decision will be deciding between the Note 8 and the S9+.
 Both phones have very similar specs, only the Note 8 features a stylus, while S9 has a slightly newer processor.
-Current AT&T Galaxy Note 8 prices on Swappa start at $189, making it slightly cheaper than the Galaxy S9 Plus, while featuring slightly more functionality thanks to the included S Pen.
+Current AT&T Galaxy Note 8 prices on Swappa start at $182, making it slightly cheaper than the Galaxy S9 Plus, while featuring slightly more functionality thanks to the included S Pen.